 This slow cooker mulled wine is the ultimate holiday cocktail.
 Red wine is heated with warming spices like cloves, cinnamon, and star anise to create a comforting Christmas drink that is perfect for a crowd!

-Whenever the holidays are around, we serve this slow cooker mulled wine at our parties next to some delicious appetizers like baked brie, cream cheese stuffed mushrooms, and bacon wrapped brussels sprouts!
+Whenever the holidays are around, we serve this slow cooker mulled wine for our guests next to some delicious appetizers like baked brie, cream cheese stuffed mushrooms, and bacon wrapped brussels sprouts!

 What Is Mulled Wine?